Paris Metro Station Arts et Metiers Steampunk stop

 The style chosen by the artist is reminiscent of works by famous authors such as H G Wells, although the actual theme of the Metro station itself was in recognition and memory of the works by Jules Verne.

 But there are also portholes that you can gaze at with their unusual scenes such as one of a fantasy style flying airship with wings for instance, and if you look up at the ceiling you can discover cogs or wheels, which are suspended and seem to almost be dropping down from the ceiling.
-So as you can tell, this is a practical and very unusual tourist attraction in Paris that you can visit while on route to other places around the city.
+So as you can tell, this is a practical and very unusual Paris tourist attraction that you can visit while on route to other places around the city.

-Visiting the Arts et Metiers Metro station
+Visiting the Paris Metro Station Arts et Metiers steampunk stop

 Steampunk design at Arts et Metiers Metro station